gp22/frontera-digital/src/markdown/pages/about.md

 path: /about
 ---

-Hi, I'm Paul, owner and project lead at Frontera Digital.
+Hi, I'm Paul, owner and founder of Frontera Digital.
 Originally from the central coast of California… I taught myself web and app development while traveling and working as a digital nomad.

 Since then, I’ve developed websites and apps for Fortune 500 companies in telecom, media, and finance — and have helped build and run marketing campaigns for a major digital marketing agency.